practicalli/clojure/clojure-spec/projects/card-game/index.md

 ```

 > #### Hint::Hiding code
-> Each page in this guide runs a self contained REPL, so the `practicalli.card-game` namepace, require expressions and specifications needed for each page are included as a hidden section at the top of each page.
+> Each page in this guide runs a self contained REPL, so the `practicalli.card-game` namespace, require expressions and specifications needed for each page are included as a hidden section at the top of each page.
 This approach removes the need to duplicate code from previous sections.